 The best strategy when hosting a vegan party for a variety of palates is to go with crowd-pleasing dishes and stay away from experimenting with new recipes and funky ingredients.
 Veganizing popular dishes or making foods that are naturally vegan are a safe bet.

 Offer fruits and veggies alongside heartier options.
-As for drinks, don’t feel like you need to offer limitless options—just pick a few animal-friendly sips and make sure people have plenty of water to drink.
+A hummus board is a great option!
+As for drinks, don’t feel like you need to offer limitless options—just pick a few animal-friendly sips like a nice vegan wine and make sure people have plenty of water to drink.
 Consider a fun alcohol-free beverage, too!

 Gifts are by no means a requirement, but they are a nice way to prolong the holiday cheer and spread around more vegan goodies.
 Whether you send your guests home with some yummy roasted nuts, decorated sugar cookies, a naturally scented candle, or even a little booklet of your favorite holiday treat recipes, make it small and sweet.
 Again, not a time to pass out vegan literature.